 Commodities & Energy

-An ominous development is occurring in the DJUBS Commodity Index, according to Walter Zimmermann, Senior Technical Analyst at United-ICAP.
+A bottom may be in place for the Brent – Gas Oil crack spread, according to Walter Zimmermann, Senior Technical Analyst at United-ICAP.